Identity Abroad

 • Imagine yourself after you return.
 What have you achieved?
 What will a successful experience abroad be?

 While you are abroad, be cognizant of how your identity influences your experience, interactions, and daily life.
-Recognize that your privilege may make your experiences different than your fellow students or locals, or may mean you have a very different experience than locals who do not come from the U.S.
+Recognize that your life experiences may be different than your fellow students or than locals who do not come from the U.S.

 Questions to Consider

-• What issues or problems might other students face that you haven’t thought about or noticed because of your privilege?
+• What issues or problems might other students face that you haven’t previously thought about or noticed?

-• How would you react if someone on your program or in your host country was sexist, racist, homophobic, or otherwise discriminatory?
+• How would you react if someone on your program or in your host country exhibited discriminatory behavior?

-• How can you be inclusive and supportive of others who do not share the same privileges as you?
+• How can you be inclusive and supportive of others on your program?